rossw42/keyboard_stuff/switch_research/MX-Switches-Dashboard.md

 ## Overview
 This dashboard organizes MX stem switches by their key characteristics, making it easier to compare similar switches across different manufacturers.

 **Note:** This is a simplified comparison view.
-For complete and up-to-date specifications including bottom-out forces and spring types, refer to the [[MX-Switches-Database|Main Switch Database]].
+For complete and up-to-date specifications including bottom-out forces and spring types, refer to the [Main Switch Database](MX-Switches-Database.md).

 ---